La Niña

 Understanding the Mechanisms Behind El Niño and La Niña

-The ENSO phenomenon is driven by changes in wind and ocean temperatures in the Pacific Ocean, which can have far-reaching implications for weather patterns worldwide.
+The ENSO phenomenon is driven by changes in and ocean temperatures in the Pacific Ocean, which can have far-reaching implications for weather patterns worldwide.

 During an El Niño event, the regular trade winds that typically blow from east to west across the equatorial Pacific weaken or even reverse, allowing the warmer water in the eastern Pacific to remain in that region instead of traveling westward.
 This suppresses the usual upwelling of cold water in the eastern Pacific, leading to increased rainfall and flooding in places like northern South America.
 Meanwhile, the absence of warm water in the western Pacific can result in drought and extreme temperatures in other regions.